luishugoooo/openshelf_app/README.md

 - **Awaiting upstream patches**
   - [ ] Migrate to [webview_flutter](https://pub.dev/packages/webview_flutter).
 As a first-party package it is generelly better maintained and more stable than [the current solution](https://pub.dev/packages/flutter_inappwebview), but lacks Windows support at this point in time.
 - **Planned**
   - [ ] Exploring the possibilities of custom content rendering directly in Flutter (vs. WebView).
 This has various potential benefits, but is also an enormous undertaking for the future.
-Not planned for until v1.0 **at the earliest.**
+Not planned until v1.0 **at the earliest.**